 Ever since the FASTPASS system was placed inside Disneyland, the printed FASTPASS tickets were your ticket to ride, so to speak.
 As of June 2017, the paper FASTPASS tickets are simply a reminder of your return window and aren’t really necessary.
 The actual FASTPASS is digitally stored on your park ticket or annual pass, so you’ll scan your ticket or pass at the ride or attraction at the appointed return time.
 Shows such as World of Color and Fantasmic! still use the paper FASTPASS system, so be sure to hold onto those FASTPASS tickets.
-You can manage all ride FASTPASSes through the Disneyland app (in case you want to cancel your plans or encounter a ride closure — see tips below.)
-Disney MaxPass is another way to reserve FASTPASSes through the Disneyland app.
+The show FASTPASSes have recently gone digital, allowing Disney MaxPass users to make FASTPASS reservations for shows through the Disneyland mobile app without having to collect a ticket.
+People without MaxPass need to obtain a FASTPASS in person from a distribution machine, but can then manage all FASTPASSes through the Disneyland app (in case they want to cancel their plans or encounter a ride closure — see tips below).
 Both MaxPass and regular FASTPASS reservations are linked to the user's park ticket or annual pass.

 Key Points of the Disneyland FASTPASS Service

 - FASTPASS distribution is now available during early entry, but the availability can vary.

 - All members of your party must have FASTPASSes to use the FASTPASS return entrance, but it is not necessary for your entire party to enter the FASTPASS distribution line.
 It saves more time if one person in your group enters the queue and obtains FASTPASSes for your whole party.
 Your designated "FASTPASS runner" just needs to have all of your group's admission tickets to obtain return time tickets.